cocoyoon/cocoyoon/README.md

 # Hello, folks!

 I am currently a _blockchain research engineer_.
 Interested in **Consensus Algorithm**, **Asynchronous Programming**, **P2P Network**.

-- Be curious.
-- Be creative.
+Philosophy as a developer
-- Be valuable.
+- Always be curious.
+Be creative.
+Be valuable.

 ## 🔥 Stacks